puppetlabs/puppet-docs/source/puppet/4.10/ssl_autosign.markdown

 Since any host can provide any certname when requesting a certificate, basic autosigning should only be used in situations where you fully trust any computer able to connect to the Puppet master.

 With basic autosigning enabled, an attacker able to guess an unused certname allowed by `autosign.conf` would be able to obtain a signed agent certificate from the Puppet master.
-They would then be able to obtain a configuration catalog, which may or may not contain sensitive information (depending on your deployment's Puppet code and node classification).
+They would then be able to obtain a configuration catalog, which might or might not contain sensitive information (depending on your deployment's Puppet code and node classification).

 ## Policy-based autosigning